misharash/misharash.github.io/index.md

 Another field of my interest are principles of quantum theory.

 See the dedicated pages for more details on [research experience](research) or [biography](bio).
+You can also find animations demonstrating realistic redshift-space distortions at [my outreach page](outreach).

 I am also known as Mykhailo Rashkovetskyi (officially, Ukrainian) and Mikhail Mikhailovich Rashkovetskiy (Russian).